rehierl/node-tree-outliner/3-1-0-design-2.md

 Because of that, the first node of a section must be defined in terms of the structural relationship that this node has with the section's sectioning node.

-The very first node that could possibly be associated with a section is the first child of the sectioning node.
-That is, because it is unreasonable to associate a sectioning node with its own section.
-All an algorithm would have to do in the case of such a sectioning node is to mark the declared section as being open when it is about to exit the sectioning node's enter event.
+Because a sectioning node does not belong to its own section, the very first node that could possibly be associated with a section is the first child of a sectioning node.
+All an algorithm would have to do in such a case is to mark the declared section as being open when it is about to exit the sectioning node's enter event.

 **DEFINITION**
 A section will be referred to as a "type-1 section", if its scope begins with the first child of its sectioning node.
 Consequently, a sectioning node that declares a type-1 section will be referred to as a "type-1 sectioning node".
-("type-1" because the section's first node is the first subsequent node possible).

 Likewise, an algorithm can easily implement a rule that defines the next sibling of a sectioning node as the section's first node.
-All an algorithm would have to do in the case of such a sectioning node is to mark the declared section as being open when it is about to exit the sectioning node's exit event.
+All an algorithm would have to do in such a case is to mark the declared section as being open when it is about to exit the sectioning node's exit event.

 **DEFINITION**
 A section will be referred to as a "type-2 section", if its scope begins with the next sibling of its sectioning node.
 Consequently, a sectioning node that declares a type-2 section will be referred to as a "type-2 sectioning node".
-("type-2" because this first node is the 2nd easiest to implement option).

 Note that these two definitions are independent of a tree's structure.
 That is, the declared section is empty, if the sectioning node has, depending on